-Data Sources
+4.1 Data Sources

-A comprehensive analysis has been undertaken and is presented in the following sections to develop an understanding of road safety and crash trends in Saanich.
-The analysis is based on three (3) available datasets that reflect current safety performance and against which future progress can be monitored.
-These datasets are summarized in Table 3, including the assumptions and limitations of each.
+A comprehensive analysis has been undertaken and is presented in the following sections to develop understanding of current road safety and crash trends throughout Saanich.
+The analysis is based on four (4) available datasets that reflect current safety performance and against which future progress can be monitored.
+These datasets are summarized in Table 3, and the assumptions and limitations of each dataset are outlined.